kennygrant/bestiary/packages.md

 # Packages

 In go packages are a way of scoping code, and map exactly to folders.
 Within a package, code can refer to any identifier within that package, public or private, while those importing the package may only reference public identifiers beginning with an uppercase letter.
-Each go file in a package begins with a declaration at the top of the file
+Each package can contain multiple go files, and each go file in a package begins with a declaration at the top of the file for the form:

 ```
 package x